CharlesJB/search_encode/README.md

 search_encode
 =============

-The `search_encode` tool was created to easily fetch ENCODE's files metadata.
+The `search_encode` tool was created to easily fetch ENCODE's files metadata and save them in csv format.

 The tool will do a search in the ENCODE database using their REST API (https://www.encodeproject.org/help/rest-api/).